by Nida Alahmad

 The State and its Politics: A Tautology?

 If the collapse of the Iraqi state during the 2003 invasion can tell us anything about the explanatory veracity of social science, it should lead us to seriously reconsider how we understand the modern state in Iraq and the Middle East.
 The focus on the relationship between ‘state’ and ‘society’, especially in the context of an obsession with democratic transitions and regime types in Middle Eastern studies, have turned social science inquiry about the Middle East into one guided by normative (and/or political) agendas at the expense of understanding how things actually work.
 The Iraqi state, under the Ba’thist regime was viewed through the prism of the authoritarian regime type rather than as a sociological phenomenon, the persistence of which needs to be explained.
 Why, for example, the state survived during the sanctions period despite the weakening of key infrastructure and the lack of access to oil rents, was rarely a concern.
 That a state was not reducible to the type of regime governing it did not seem obvious (the rentier state paradigm, also mainly concerned with problems of regime types rather than states, could not have explained the survival of the state either.
-For further discussion see my piece in Humanity).
+For further discussion see my piece in Constellations).

 Understanding the state in terms of the politics that it seems to produce is not the sole preserve of Middle Eastern studies.
 The new institutionalist paradigm shift in political science shares the same set of fundamental assumptions: that legal and political institutions explain political outcomes, and to affect a desired political outcome all one has to do is intervene at the institutional level.
 The state has been reduced to its politics, and its politics reduced to the institutions.
 This is a tautology: using the effects of the state to explain what the state is.
 This paradigm becomes apparent and challenging it becomes easier once the system breaks down – once we have a crisis, and once the state that has been holding up the institutions and ‘producing’ politics, collapses.
 The period between the invasion of 2003 and the state collapse in 2006 offers this moment.